aollin/racechrono-ble-diy-device/README.md

 This characteristic should be exposed as READ and NOTIFY.

-RaceChrono reads (polls) this characteristic when needed, but some other app might want it to be notified, in theory.
+The app reads (polls) this characteristic when needed, but some other app might want it to be notified, in theory.

 byte index | description
 ----------- | ----------------------------------